100% online MPA Public Policy and Management

-This programme is for ambitious professionals working in the public or non-profit sector who aim to further develop their knowledge and skills in the field of public administration and public policy.
+This Master of Public Administration programme is for ambitious professionals working in the public or non-profit sector who aim to further develop their knowledge and skills in the field of public administration and public policy.
 It is also suitable for those in private sector roles with a link to public policy or public management.
 This professional development will help enable you to take on roles with higher degrees of leadership responsibility and strategic impact.

 York MPA graduates go on to a wide range of roles, including in government, international NGOs and charities, the NHS, leading consultancies and accountancy firms, universities, banks, and the Foreign and Commonwealth Office.

 You need to have completed the test within two and a half years of the start date of your programme.
 You cannot combine scores from more than one sitting of the test.

 Different countries face both different and similar problems that they seek to address by public and social policy interventions.
 This module introduces approaches to a comparative analysis of these similarities and differences, and thus provides you with insights into the complexity of policy making across nation-states.

 The role of evidence in the policy process has become a much debated issue, with concerns about the diminishing role of its relevance standing at odds with criticisms of technocratic governance.
 This module explores how evidence interacts with other key factors in policy making in the alleged era of ‘post-truth’, and looks into the ways in which policy actors such as advocacy groups use evidence to shape public policy.

 Co-production and Democratisation of Public Services